Artist Simon Beck must really love the cold weather! Along the frozen

 True hope dwells on the possible,

-even when life seems to be a plot written by someone
+even when life seems to be a plot

 who wants to see how much adversity we can overcome.